From the editor’s desk, September 2012

 I hope that everyone who picks up Shards of History enjoys it that much; I certainly did.
 Although I wish you a tech-glitch free reading, especially as you near the tense final chapters!

 Joining Shards of History later this month will be our anthology Specter Spectacular: 13 Ghostly Tales in print and ebook.
 Then in October, we’ll be releasing the fun, quirky novel The Haunted Housewives of Allister, Alabama by Susan Abel Sullivan.
 To celebrate these releases, we’ll be hosting the Haunted October blog tour, October 1-31.
 If you’re interesting in having your blog or website become part of the tour, email your inquiry to Elizabeth Wagner at publicity at worldweaverpress dot com and she’ll get back to you with tour requirements.

 Labor Day Weekend marks the entry into fall.
 But right now it feels like that liminal zone without season.
 The weather still smacks of summer, but school has begun, and the one highly stressed tree across the street has already started to shade yellow.
 Our open submission window closed August 31, and we have a bumper crop of queries and manuscripts to look at as the weather cools.
 We’re certain we’ve got some awesome titles in store to keep you warm as the nights cool.

-Posted on September 4, 2012, in fantasy, World Weaver Press, from the editor's desk and tagged blog tour, book news, fantasy, ghostly tales, ghosts, Haunted Housewives, Haunted October, Rebecca Roland, Shards of History, Specter Spectacular, Susan Abel Sullivan, World Weaver Press.
+Posted on September 4, 2012, in fantasy, from the editor's desk, World Weaver Press and tagged blog tour, book news, Eileen Wiedbrauk, fantasy, ghostly tales, ghosts, Haunted Housewives, Haunted October, Rebecca Roland, Shards of History, Specter Spectacular, Susan Abel Sullivan, World Weaver Press.
 Bookmark the permalink.
 Leave a Comment.